-Sometimes AmeriHealth Caritas Next may decide to deny or limit a request the provider makes for the Member for benefits or services offered by our plan.
-To keep the Member satisfied, we provide processes for filing a grievance or appeals.
-The Member has the right to file a grievance, file an appeal, and right to an external review with respect to certain adverse benefit determinations or appeals not decided in their favor.
+Sometimes AmeriHealth Caritas Next may decide to deny or limit a request the Provider makes for the Member for benefits or services offered by our plan.
+To keep the Member satisfied, we provide processes for filing appeals or complaints.
+The Member has the right to file a complaint, file an appeal, and right to an external review.